 As a bi-lingual daughter of Greek immigrants, Georgia is passionate about all things culture and design and has enjoyed extensive travels throughout North America, Europe, and Africa.

-Manager of Placemaking and Activation
+Director of Placemaking and Activation

 Cate Irvin is a sociologist, public health specialist, urbanist, and community engagement expert.
 She comes to the Oakland Business Improvement District from Chattanooga, TN, where she has spent the last few years working with the Chattanooga Department of Transportation on public engagement and policy development.